eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">DASH_09b<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-Wallet Providers and Wallet Units SHALL comply with all relevant requirements in [Technical Specification 1](../../technical-specifications/ts1-eudi-wallet-trust-mark.md) for the EUDI Wallet Trust Mark.
+Regarding the EUDI Wallet Trust Mark, Wallet Providers and Wallet Units SHALL comply with all relevant requirements in [Technical Specification 1](../../technical-specifications/ts1-eudi-wallet-trust-mark.md), as well as with the relevant requirements in Article 14a of [CIR 2024/2979] and the Annexes mentioned therein.

 </div>
 </div>